 The product manager in question knew that she needed a change, but wasn’t sure how best to improve this process whilst still maintaining the same level of quality.

-And so it was that our customer found herself sending files between her team, a design agency and separate translation providers, risking duplication across the entire workflow.
+And so it was that our customer found herself sending labelling files between team members, a design agency and separate translation providers, risking duplication across the entire workflow.

 Not only was the administrative burden high, but our customer also had to distribute and store various versions of the same files, despite not having the software needed to open the design packages herself.